8.2.1. How to Write State Machines

 dots (...

-course always implement the full and correct function or function call.
+Code examples of course always implement the full and correct function or

 Below two simple examples are shown: